thedjinn/fabutil/README.markdown

     >>> leaving bar

 This output can be very useful in debugging complex scripts with lots of task dependencies.

+Fabutil also comes with a variety of helper tasks.
+Consult the source code for more info about these.

 ## Caveats and known bugs